 Concept English Philosophy

-Concept English believes teachers should adapt units of instruction to meet the needs of their specific students.
-Teachers work from our Curriculum Maps and adapt our Master Units (located in SIS) which are based on our maps/scope and sequence.
-Teachers add texts, activities, strategies and assessments to engage students in meaningful ways to master the standards and enhance the reading of our Anchor Texts.
-Within the framework of Understanding By Design we work backward from the outcomes/standards targeted.
+Concept English believes teachers should adapt units of instruction (regardless of who provides it) to meet the needs of their specific students.
+Teachers may still work from our Curriculum Maps and adapt our Master Units (located in SIS) which are based on our maps/scope and sequence developed using the Understanding By Design framework..
+Teachers should strive for a balanced approach to instruction adding texts, activities, strategies and assessments to engage students in meaningful ways to master the standards and enhance the reading of our Anchor Texts.
+Using the Gradual Release Model of instruction teachers focus on modeling and application.

 Concept English Advisory

-6th Grade Unit & Lesson Plan Requirements, Establishing Rituals and Routines, and Unit 1 PDF
+6th Grade Unit & Lesson Plan Requirements, Establishing Rituals and Routines, and Unit 1 PDF6th

 7th Grade Unit & Lesson Plan Requirements, Establishing Rituals and Routines, and Unit 1 PDF